 Along the Marbel-Makar Road, a ₱19 million bridge expansion is expected to ease the traffic in the city’s rotonda.
 This includes construction of concrete railing and sidewalks on both directions, constituting a 3.66-meter roadway increase.
 The project is expected to be finished this December.

 In addition, a ₱43 million road-widening project that will provide two additional lanes and sidewalks for the Cotabato-Marbel road along Alunan Avenue has already begun.
+This type of road-widening has been key in many Cotabato infra projects.

-Villar explains that this will cut commuters’ travel time especially during rush hours.
+Villar explained that this will cut commuters’ travel time especially during rush hours.
 This road is considered the busiest in Koronadal, and has been started to become congested.
 The project is expected to be completed in March 2020.